Onyelechie/WorkoutPal-Frontend/README.md

     2. Database is running and is healthy
     3. Frontend is running on the baseUrl set in cypress.config.ts in the root folder

+2. Additional notes:
+    1. The database needs to be running BEFORE the backend starts.
+    2. Double check that the frontend is running on the baseUrl set in cypress.config.ts in the root folder.
+At this point, it should be 'http://localhost:5173'

-2. Run all the acceptance tests:
+3. Run all the acceptance tests:
 ```bash
 npm run cy:run
 ```